 Thanks so much, Leanne!
 It’s been great learning a bit more about your journey and food choices.

-These grain-free, refined sugar-free, vegan Cocoa Caramel bars are only one of the many desserts in Christmas Dessert Freedom.
+These grain-free, refined sugar-free, vegan Cocoa Caramel bars are only one of the many desserts Leanne has created over the years.
 As they were chilling, the HH kept asking when he could finally try one.
 I cut them into small squares (25 instead of the 16 recommended in the recipe) and gave him one to try.

 Here’s how it went down: